Ginkgo Biloba Tree Pictures

 Leaves of long shoots are usually notched or lobed, but only from the outer surface, between the veins.
 They are borne both on the more rapidly-growing branch tips, where they are alternate and spaced out, and also on the short, stubby spur shoots, where they are clustered at the tips.

-Ginkgos are dioecious, with separate sexes, some trees being female and others being male.
+Ginkos are dioecious, with separate sexes, some trees being female and others being male.
 Male plants produce small pollen cones with sporophylls each bearing two microsporangia spirally arranged around a central axis.

 Female plants do not produce cones.